-Customers should note that Threaded Rod is a product that has a lot of alternative names, and may be referenced as Threaded Bar, Allthread and Studding.
+Customers should note that threaded rod is a product that has a lot of alternative names, and may be referenced as threaded bar, rod thread and studding.

 How to correctly use Threaded Rod